 Pearson Edexcel Level GCSE (9-1) in French, German, or Spanish consists of four equally weighted and externally examined papers based on the following skills: listening, speaking, reading and writing.
-Pupils must complete their speaking assessment in April/May 2023 and all other assessments in May/June 2023.

 Each paper is available at Foundation tier (grades 5-1) or Higher tier (grades 9-4).

-You could go on to study a language at A-Level and then university.
+You could go on to study a language at A Level and then university.
 You can study a language on its own, but you can also combine it with one or two other languages, or with a completely different subject such as law, history, or business.
 Languages are recognised as a robust and respected subject by the Russell Group Universities and are highly regarded by all faculties.